 Thanks to the generosity of West Australians, our research funding program stands out.
 The researcher creates a research proposal based on their skills and identified need in cancer research.
 The proposal is reviewed by a panel of ‘peers’, marked, and ranked, ensuring all applications are assessed in a thorough and scientifically sound way.

 Funding cancer research is also competitive.
 Our funding is highly sought after, offering a range of opportunities to students, early career, mid career, and senior researchers, enabling us to fund world-class research that reduces the incidence and impact of cancer right here in WA.

 The process below ensures we fund the best research using the best methods, to make the most of the vital funding we have.

 - Cancer Council WA invites researchers to submit their application.

-- We sends the application to an external committee for independent assessment against the set criteria.
+- We send the application to an external committee for independent assessment against the set criteria.
 They provide a score for each application.
 The committees consist of internationally and nationally recognised WA cancer researchers alongside community representatives (not Cancer Council WA Staff).